 Sponsors, partners and related projects

-Incluusion is supported by various sponsors and partners.
-Since the start of this programme in 2016, several other universities started education programmes for refugee students.
+We collaborate with various partners.
+Since the start of the programme, several other universities started similar educational programmes for refugee students.

 Incluusion was founded by Hilke Grootelaar, Marij Swinkels and Elena Valbusa during the fall of 2016.
 The three founders were awarded the Silver Award by the UU in 2019, because Incluusion expresses the mission of Utrecht University: to work towards a better world.